lrjconan/GRAN/README.md

 ```
 @inproceedings{liao2019gran,
   title={Efficient Graph Generation with Graph Recurrent Attention Networks},
-  author={Liao, Renjie and Zhao, Zhizhen and Urtasun, Raquel and Zemel, Richard},
+  author={Liao, Renjie and Li, Yujia and Song, Yang and Wang, Shenlong and Nash, Charlie and Hamilton, William L. and Duvenaud, David and Urtasun, Raquel and Zemel, Richard},
   booktitle={NeurIPS},
   year={2019}
 }